 Real case: Manufacturing sector company victim of CloudLOL attack via SharePoint (client name omitted for confidentiality)

 Last week we saw a case that clearly reflects how corporate phishing has evolved.
-We’re no longer talking about “fake emails,” but perfectly authenticated messages that pass all technical controls… yet remain malicious.
+We are no longer talking about “fake emails,” but perfectly authenticated messages that pass all technical controls… yet remain malicious.

 Just like LOLBINs, which reuse system binaries to execute malicious actions, a CloudLOL leverages legitimate SaaS services to carry out attacks: